-Samuel Walsh was born in London, ENGLAND to Irish parents, his mother from Limerick and his father from Ennis.
+Samuel Paul Walsh was born in Wimbledon, London, ENGLAND to Irish parents, his mother from Limerick and his father from Ennis.
 He was educated in London and also in Limerick at Villiers Secondary School.
-He played junior rugby for Garryowen and cricket for Limerick CC.
 He lived in Limerick from 1968 to 1990 and he now lives and works in Co.
 Clare.

-He is an ardent promoter of contemporary drawing and to this end he founded in 1987 with support from friends, the National Collection of Contemporary Drawing that was gifted by them to the Limerick City Gallery of Art in 1991.
+He is an ardent promoter of contemporary drawing and to this end, he founded in 1987 with support from friends, the National Collection of Contemporary Drawing that was gifted by him to the Limerick City Gallery of Art in 1991.
 The collection has continued to grow as new works are added to it on a regular basis and also contains drawings on permanent loan from the Arts Council of Ireland's drawing collection.
 In 2021 he selected an exhibition for Limerick City Gallery of Art from the collection to acknowledge it's 30 year anniversary.

-He taught drawing at the Limerick School of Art & Design from 1987 to 1997.
+He taught Life Drawing at the Limerick School of Art & Design from 1987 to 1997.
 In 2005 he was the Professor of Drawing for the Autumn semester at the Pont-Aven School of Contemporary Art, Brittany, FRANCE.
-He has also been a visiting lecturer to this college and to the National College of Art & Design, Dublin and the Burren College of Art, Co.
+He has also been a visiting lecturer at this college and to the National College of Art & Design, Dublin and the Burren College of Art, Co.
 Clare.
 He taught on the Drawing Studies Course at the National Gallery of Ireland, Dublin, annually between 2008-2010.